Bird Girl: Original casts

 First sculpted in clay, the statue was cast six times, once in lead and five times in bronze, between 1937 and 1940 according to records from the Roman Bronze Works in New York City, but later correspondence from the sculptor mentioned only four casts.
 Four original bronze casts are currently known: one went to Massachusetts and is now in the Edward L. Ryerson Conservation Area in Riverwoods, IL; one went to a Washington, DC, garden and then to Reading, PA; another was bought by a Lake Forest, IL resident and is still there; and the fourth went to Savannah.

-The most famous version was bought by a Savannah family who named it Little Wendy and set it up at the family's plot in Bonaventure Cemetery with the inscribed pedestal.
+The most famous version was purchased by a Savannah family who named it Little Wendy and placed it in the family's plot in Bonaventure Cemetery with an inscribed pedestal.
 It has since been relocated to the Telfair Academy, where it is on display for museum visitors.
 Judson donated the original plaster model to the Crow Island School in Winnetka, Illinois.

 Book cover

 The Bonaventure Cemetery statue sat virtually unnoticed until 1993, when Random House hired Savannah photographer Jack Leigh to shoot an image for the cover of John Berendt's new book, Midnight in the Garden of Good and Evil.
 At Berendt's suggestion, Leigh searched the Bonaventure Cemetery for a suitable subject.
 He found the sculpture next to a grave on the Trosdal family plot, at the end of his second day of searching, and had to make the shot quickly as dusk approached.
 He reportedly spent ten hours in the darkroom adjusting the lighting, giving the photo a moonlit feel and accentuating the halo around the statue's head.

 The cover image, titled "Midnight, Bonaventure Cemetery", was an immediate hit, and Berendt called it "one of the strongest book covers I've ever seen".
 The book, published in 1994, became an all time bestseller, and soon people began flocking to Bonaventure Cemetery to see the sculpture.
-Due to concern about the amount of traffic at the grave site, the Trosdal family had it removed from the cemetery and later lent it to the Telfair Museums in Savannah, for public display in their Telfair Academy building.
-In December 2014, the statue was moved from the Telfair Academy to the Telfair Museums' nearby Jepson Center for the Arts.
-As of April 2019, she is in a special exhibit at the Telfair Academy.
+Due to concern about the amount of traffic at the grave site, the Trosdal family removed it from the cemetery and lent it to the Telfair Museums in Savannah in 1997 for public display.
+In December 2014, the statue was moved to the Telfair Academy where, as of 2025, she resides in a special exhibit.